The post below is an entry into the ModernSurvivalOnline Preparedness Guest Post Writing Contest.

 I have a backpack that is at least 15 years old and still looks pretty much brand new.
 I have used it very little over these years as most of my “survival kits” have been made with smaller packs and bags.

 I have decided to put together a true Bug Out bag since I have started reading Scott Williams book BUG OUT – which is awesome.
-Maybe my old bag would work – here is what it looks like:
+Maybe my old bag would work – here is

 Continue reading Looking for a new backpack